Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters

-- Can describe in simple terms aspects of his/her background, immediate environment and matters in areas of immediate need (A2 of the CEFR)
+- Can describe in simple terms aspects of their background, immediate environment and matters in areas of immediate need (level A2 of the Common European Framework of Reference for Languages, or CEFR)